United Kingdom

 The most valuable IHT relief is business relief (previously known as business property relief) which is available on certain business assets.
 See the Other tax credits and incentives section for more details.

 Currently, non-UK domiciled individuals are only charged to IHT on chargeable lifetime transfers of UK assets or assets situated in the United Kingdom on their death, including UK residential property (and some loans and collateral used in connection with UK residential property), even if owned via a non-UK company.
-Please be aware that the taxation of non-UK domiciled individuals is expected to change from 6 April 2025 and this section describes the current rules only.
+As announced in the Autumn Budget 2024, the taxation of non-UK domiciled individuals will change from 6 April 2025 and this section describes the current rules only.
 See the Significant developments section for information regarding the expected changes.

 Advice needs to be taken if overseas funds are used as collateral for loans brought to the United Kingdom or in connection with UK residential property.
 See Property taxes below.